Below is a list of services and amenities that are available within the Park.

 Located at Market Plaza, the Post Office is open year-round.

 See schedules at Mather Campground, Shrine of the Ages, Grand Canyon Post Office, Grand Canyon Visitor Center, and Park Headquarters.

 On the South Rim there are a variety of interpretive bus tours available.
-These tours include Sunrise, Sunset, Desert View and Hermits Rest.
-Tours are available throughout the year, departure times vary seasonally.
-Please inquire at any transportation desk or El Tovar Concierge for additional information.
+These tours include Sunrise, Sunset, Desert View and Hermit’s Rest.
+Tours are available throughout the year, and departure times vary seasonally.
+Please inquire at the Bright Angel or Maswik Transportation and Activities Desk for additional information.
 Wheelchair-accessible coaches are available by prior arrangement.

-Information about Phantom Ranch, Mule Trips, Interpretive Bus Tours, the Grand Canyon Railway, Colorado River Float Trips as well as many other Canyon Adventures (including wheelchair-accessible activities) is available from our knowledgeable staff at any of the following transportation desks:
+Information about Phantom Ranch, mule rides, interpretive bus tours, the Grand Canyon Railway, Colorado River float trips, as well as many other canyon adventures (including wheelchair-accessible activities) is available from our knowledgeable staff at any of the following transportation desks:

 NOTE: Hours vary seasonally

-The Trans-Canyon Shuttle runs between the north and south rims once each day, in each direction, and the travel time is about 4.5 hours each way.
-Shuttle operates mid-May through mid-October.
+The Trans-Canyon Shuttle runs between the north and south rims once each day, in each direction, and the travel time is approximately 5 hours each way.
+The shuttle operates from mid-May through mid-October.
 There is a fee for this service.
 Call 928-638-2820.